-With EXES you get a wealth of features that everyone wants including contractor and user-programmable functions, eavesdropping privacy protection, PA access, dial-access switching and much more...
-When it comes to quality, you've got us d too: voice recognition is excellent with switching speed in the microsecond range.
+With EXES you get a wealth of features that everyone wants including contractor and user-programmable functions, eavesdropping privacy protection, PA access, dial-access switching and much more.
+When it comes to quality, you've got us wired too: voice recognition is excellent with switching speed in the microsecond range.
 There's no feedback due to special engineering of the acoustical chambering and frequency response characteristics.
+Not only is a TOA EXES intercom a

 Not only is a TOA EXES intercom a dynamic and evolutionary system that can grow with any client's requirement; it's available from stock too - with complete technical back-up and installation/ operation software that makes your life easier, not more complicated.

 Call us now to find out how you can stay in touch with the entire market, and make a profit while you're at it.
-We'll send you complete details on EXES, the affordable solution to the most complex intercom system you can dream up.
+We'll send you complete details on EXES, the affordable solution to the most complexintercom system you can dream up.